njmittet/java-concurrency/README.md

 # java-concurrency

 A collection of Java concurrency examples for personal use.
-Currently limited to Completable Futures.
+Currently limited to Completable Futures invariants.

 ## Resources